rackerlabs/docs-developer-blog/_posts/2018-04-01-Code-Dive-Openstack-Live-Migrations.md

             # filters to run on the specified host, like a scheduler hint.
             self.destination, dest_node = self._find_destination() ->
 {% endhighlight %}

+#### Exploration 15

-This code deals heavily with scheduler to find a destination, and is a section that we will skip over.
-In general, we know that we provided a requestSpec to the class with the instance information for what kind of host we need.
-This information is piped to Scheduler to find a matching host in a loop.
+The following code works closely with the scheduler to find a destination and is a section that we will move past quickly.
+In general, we know that we provided a *requestSpec* to the class with the instance information for what kind of host we need.
+This information is piped to the scheduler to find a matching host in a loop.
 While we don't care too much about the scheduling parts, we do care about some checks that are run in the loop.
-This method and the ones it calls are returned to several times before we go back to the \_execute method, but we will eventually go back.
-Remember that the only thing that \_find\_destination needs to return is the host, and the node (Compute, and Hypervisor)
+This method (and the ones it calls) are returned to several times before we go back to the *_execute* method, but we will get back to it, eventually.
+Remember that the only values that *_find_destination* needs to return is the host and the node (*Compute*, and *Hypervisor*).

-*nova.conductor.tasks.live\_migrate\_LiveMigrationTask.\_find_destination* ->
+*nova.conductor.tasks.live_migrate_LiveMigrationTask._find_destination* ->
 {% highlight python %}
         def _final_destination():
         ...